 3. Enable two-factor authentication (2FA)

 Two-factor authentication, or 2FA is another security protocol that provides an added layer of security to your account, making it very secure.
 In a nutshell, after you enter your password, you’ll be asked to provide a randomly generated code before you access your Coins.ph account.
 The code refreshes every few seconds, so it’s very difficult for someone to guess it given the time.

 For this, you’ll need to use a special app like Authy or Google Authenticator.
-Your Coins.ph account can be equipped for 2FA.
+Your Coins.ph account can then be equipped for 2FA.